ergogen/ergogen/roadmap.md

 ### Minor

 - Add full anchor support to individual points (via `adjust`, probably)
+- Allow footprints to access raw array/object fields from points with templating
 - Include raw kicad footprint integrations
     - pull torik's script to be able to convert raw kicad footprints into positionable ergogen ones
     - have a `dummy` footprint which can just be updated from schematic